Osei Kofi Tutu I: Reforms

 Osei Tutu set up various new stools to strengthen the royal administration.
 The Afotosanfoɔ was made responsible for the treasury and for providing funds for the royal household.
 The Asokwa Batahene stool managed the guilds, the Adwumfuohene the goldsmiths, and the Sanaa managed finances.
 The Gyase were founded as servants and administrators of the royal household.

 Osei Tutu also dramatically overhauled the military structure of Kwaman, modeling his reforms on the military organization of Denkyira.
 He created new seven military divisions, divorced from pre-existing clan identities.
 These were commanded by officers occupying new stools: the captains of the advance guard (twifo), the main guard (adonten), the king's servants (gyase), the rear guard (kyidom), the left guard (benkum), the right guard (nifa), and the second in command (akwamuhene).
 Osei Tutu now commanded a reformed army built around a core of Akwamu musketmen (the only warriors in the immediate region with firearms at the time), with a new structure permitting more hierarchical command and unity between the Oyoko clans.

 Expansion

 With these new reforms in place, Osei Tutu was well positioned to expand his state and avenge his uncle.
 After three years of preparation, he marched against Dormaa and decisively defeated them.
 Throughout the 1680s, he also integrated Tafo, Kaase, Offinso, Sehwi and Anakrom, expanding his personal power relative to his Oyoko relatives in the surrounding 'Amantoo' communities - Kokofu, Nsuta, Bekwai, Juaben, as well as Mampong.
 Osei Tutu's strict policy was to extend the benefits of citizenship to all, regardless of their origin - a key element of the later Asante Constitution.

-Denkyira's oppressive rule, haughty behavior and monopolization of trade with the coast had created widespread dissent and discontent among their tributaries.
+Denkyira's oppressive rule and monopolization of trade with the coast had created widespread dissent and discontent among their tributaries.
 By the mid 1690s Kwaman was well positioned to lead a coalition in revolt against their overlord.
 Kwaman's prodigious growth in power did not go unnoticed in Abakeseso, however.